Trump wins pause of $454 million civil fraud ruling, avoiding asset seizures | Politics

 Trump wins pause of $454 million civil fraud ruling, avoiding asset seizures

-Trump said he will post a bond, securities or cash to comply with the order.
-"I DID NOTHING WRONG," he wrote on social media.
-New York Attorney General Letitia James's office said Trump is "still facing accountability for his staggering fraud."
+"I greatly respect the decision of the appellate division and I'll post either the $175 million in cash or bonds or securities or whatever is necessary, very quickly," Trump told reporters at a New York courthouse where he was appearing in a separate criminal case.
+New York Attorney General Letitia James's office, which is handling the civil case, said Trump is "still facing accountability for his staggering fraud."

-Trump has previously said that he could be forced to sell assets at potentially "fire sale prices" to post bond in the case.
-Trump, a Republican, is seeking to challenge Democratic President Joe Biden in the Nov.
+The Republican former president is battling criminal charges and multi-million dollar civil judgments while he seeks to unseat Democratic President Joe Biden in the Nov.
 5 U.S. election.
+Trump's legal maneuvering has delayed three of those criminal trials, though a New York judge ruled on Monday that the fourth case, involving hush money paid to a porn star, would start on April 15.

-Before the pause was granted, Trump had until Monday to pay before James could have asked a court to start seizing his assets, including prized real estate holdings like 40 Wall Street in Manhattan.
-Trump has to raise money for both his campaign and his legal expenses - costs that are likely to rise as he faces four upcoming criminal trials.
-Trump has pleaded not guilty in the criminal cases and has denied wrongdoing in all of the cases.
+Before the pause was granted, Trump faced a Monday deadline to come up with the $454 million judgment, which he said he was unable to do.
+At that point, James could have asked a court to start seizing his assets, including prized real estate holdings like 40 Wall Street in Manhattan.
+Trump has struggled to raise money for both his campaign and his legal expenses.
+He has pleaded not guilty in the criminal cases and has denied wrongdoing in all of the cases.

 In the New York civil case, Trump was found liable for fraudulently inflating his net worth by billions of dollars to secure better loan and insurance terms.
-He has said the case is a political vendetta by James, a Democrat who filed the civil suit in 2022.
-Before a three-month, non-jury trial in Manhattan, Justice Arthur Engoron found Trump had engaged in fraud by overvaluing properties including his Mar-a-Lago estate in Florida, his penthouse apartment in Manhattan's Trump Tower, and various office buildings and golf courses.
+He has said the case is a political vendetta by James, a Democrat.
+Justice Arthur Engoron found Trump had engaged in fraud by overvaluing properties including his Mar-a-Lago estate in Florida, his penthouse apartment in Manhattan's Trump Tower, and various office buildings and golf courses.
 The trial focused primarily on how much Trump should pay in penalties.

-Trump in another case on March 8 posted a $91.6 million bond to cover an $83.3 million defamation verdict for writer E. Jean Carroll, who said he defamed her by branding her a liar after she accused him of raping her decades ago.
-Trump has denied wrongdoing and is appealing.
+In a separate civil case, Trump has posted a $91.6 million bond to cover a defamation verdict for writer E. Jean Carroll, who said he defamed her by branding her a liar after she accused him of raping her decades ago.
+Trump is appealing that judgment as well.
 The criminal cases Trump faces stem from his efforts to overturn his 2020 election loss to Biden, his handling of classified documents after leaving office in 2021, and hush money paid before his 2016 election to a porn star who said she had a sexual encounter with him years earlier.

-In a separate case on Monday, Trump's lawyers sought a delay in a New York state criminal trial over hush money paid to porn star Stormy Daniels, disclosing that new federal documents had emerged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)